SUNDAY afternoon: table’s set in the garden, umbrella up, I’ve even made scones for tea with my friend who works in a non-governmental organisation.

 Instead of mining it for easy-peasy PR opportunities, corporates - and wealthy individuals - should consider their contributions as a kind of fee or toll they pay for social services which (slightly) ease massive tensions in a deeply unequal nation, and heal bleeding wounds that would otherwise become inflamed and infect all of us.

 If you’re going to do it at all, do it right:

-them to bend to your needs.
-Their constraints are often much tighter than
+If you can’t meet commitments you’ve made, explain why timeously.
+Work with the NGO’s schedule or other demands, rather than forcing them to bend to your needs.
+Their constraints are often much tighter than yours.

 Don’t call after hours or ask for meetings over weekends.